grdl/gitlab-mirror-maker/README.md

-# gitlab-mirror-maker
+# GitLab Mirror Maker

-GitLab mirror maker
+Automatically mirror your repositories from GitLab to GitHub.